 THE BLUES: PAUL

 Helter Skelter – This was Paul’s concept in response to Pete Townsend’s exclamation that The Who’s upcoming record would be the “dirtiest, loudest song ever.”
-Wouldn’t we all love to hear the 27-minute version?!
-Despite being about a fairground roller-coaster, the lyrics were distorted in the mind of Charles Manson, which led to the infamous California murders in August of 1969.
+John and Paul swap instruments on this one.
+Despite being about a fairground roller-coaster, the lyrics were misread in the mind of Charles Manson, which led to the infamous California murders in August of 1969.
 This effectively ended the summer of love and the innocent 1960s as we knew it.

 THE BLUES: GEORGE

-While My Guitar Gently Weeps – Thisphilosophical and meditative Harrison song began as an acoustic ballad, but George later decided to bring in his hired gun, Eric Clapton, whose guitar solo blew everyone away.
+While My Guitar Gently Weeps – This philosophical and meditative Harrison song began as an acoustic ballad, but This tugs at our heart strings because it alternates from the melancholy A minor in the verses, to A major in the beautiful choruses.
+George decided to bring in his hired gun, Eric Clapton, whose woeful guitar solo blew everyone away.

 THE ROCKERS: JOHN

 Glass Onion – This is John deliberately confounding fans who found supposedly hidden messages in Beatles’ songs.
 He playfully throws several Beatles song titles and lyrics into the mix.
 The sinister string arrangements lend an eerie backdrop to John’s mystifying clues.
 Ringo’s drum couplets separate John’s surreal vignettes.

 ‘Everybody’s Got Something to Hide Except for Me and My Monkey’–